Hermann Görner

-Hermann Görner, (13 April 1891 – 29 June 1956) was a famous German strongman.
-Görner performed in various countries and achieved feats of strength rarely matched to this day, most notably in lifts requiring exceptional gripping strength.
+Hermann Görner, (13 April 1891 – 29 June 1956) was a famous German strongman and circus performer.
+Görner performed in various countries and achieved feats of strength rarely matched to this day, most notably in lifts requiring exceptional grip strength.

 Early years

 Görner was born in Hänichen, Saxony, Germany.
 He started lifting weights at the age of 10 and was able to perform a one-handed swing of 50 kg by the age of 14.
 Hermann was a good all round athlete with a powerful physique and worked at various times as a model for painters and sculptors.
 He was 185 cm in height and weighed between 120 and 133 kg during his career.

 From 1911 he competed in various weightlifting tournaments and placed fourth in the 1913 Weightlifting World Championships.